 This exhibition spans early black and white prints to recent colour photographs that are up to 4 metres long.
 These include images of sites at the cutting edge of technology such as the Space Centre on Cape Canaveral.
 Their overwhelming scale evokes an industrial sublime; built by us, yet chillingly inhuman, these structures encapsulate the great contradictions of progress.

 A film combining rare footage of Struth on location and working in the studio provides an insightful portrait of this pioneering artist.
 Screenings take place every 45 minutes starting at 11:15am in the Zilkha Auditorium.
-From time to time it may become necessary to suspend screening of the film for our public events programme; please call the information desk on 020 7522 7888 to check before you visit.

 Thomas Struth: Photographs 1978–2010 is organised by Kunstsammlung Nordrhein-Westfalen, Düsseldorf and Kunsthaus Zürich in collaboration with the Whitechapel Gallery.
 The exhibition at Whitechapel Gallery is curated by James Lingwood and Achim Borchardt-Hume.
 With thanks to: Marian Goodman Gallery, Galerie Max Hetzler and Monica De Cardenas Gallery.